 When you’re choosing liposuction, talk to your doctor about your plans for future pregnancies to see if the timing is right.
 To get the most out of your liposuction investment, you may need to plot it into your life plans.

-How to keep your new shape lovely
+How to keep your post-liposuction shape

 - Follow your after-care instructions diligently